Sciatica is a word used to describe back and leg pain.

 In genuine Sciatica, there is a prolapsed disc in the lower back pressing on a nerve, the pain is excruciating.
 Frequently leg pain, numbness and weakness are present, the foot may drop when walking.

 This is a serious condition and needs medical attention, correct diagnosis and prescribed medication for the sciatic pain.

 That said, luckily the majority of the population who have “Sciatica” have a less severe condition.
 The source is usually found in the low back and/or the buttock.

-The deep muscles in the buttock can, in turn, go into spasm, causing “Piriformis Syndrome”.
-The piriformis muscle lies across the sciatic nerve and when it spasms it tightens over the sciatic nerve, irritating the nerve and causing sciatic like symptoms.
+The deep muscles in the buttock can, in turn, can go into spasm, causing “Piriformis Syndrome”.
+The piriformis muscle lies across the sciatic nerve and if it goes into spasm it tightens over the sciatic nerve, compressing the nerve and causing sciatic like symptoms.

 This condition normally responds very well to Osteopathic Treatment.